Disappearance of Tiffany Whitton: Later developments

-In mid-2015 the case was transferred to a third detective when Moeller, distressed over her inability to close the case, left the detective bureau to teach at the city's police academy.
-Her replacement, Mike Freer, managed to get what seemed to be a major break in the case later in the year when the Cobb County district attorney said a meth trafficker he had been prosecuting had heard from some of his friends that some time after Tiffany disappeared Caudle and some friends had driven up to Lake Allatoona north of the Atlanta area and thrown a concrete-filled barrel off the Bethany Bridge.
+In mid-2015, the case was transferred to a third detective when Moeller, distressed over her inability to close the case, left the detective bureau to teach at the city's police academy.
+Her replacement, Mike Freer, managed to get what seemed to be a major break in the case later in the year when the Cobb County district attorney said a meth trafficker he had been prosecuting had heard from some of his friends that sometime after Tiffany disappeared, Caudle and some friends had driven up to Lake Allatoona north of the Atlanta area and thrown a concrete-filled barrel off the Bethany Bridge.
 The informant described damage to the bridge that matched what Freer found when he visited it.

 The Georgia Department of Natural Resources brought in sonar and found a large object under 40 ft of water below the bridge damage.
 When state patrol divers went down to look, however, the object turned out to be a large chunk of concrete from the bridge's construction.
-This is to date the last official attempt to find Whitton, and in 2016 Marietta turned the case over to the county's new cold case squad.
+This is to date the last official attempt to find Whitton, and in 2016, Marietta turned the case over to the county's new cold case squad.